 Types of drought?

 This is when atmospheric moisture is reduced to the extent that soil moisture is affected.
-Here, crops and animals are affected and evapotranspiration is also affected.
+Here, crops and animals are affected, and evapotranspiration is also affected.
 It is often the signs one sees when a meteorological drought is at play, but not before a hydrological drought.

-This is when there is a deficiency of surface water and ground water supply in a region, often as a result of less precipitation, excessive reliance on surface water for farming, energy and other needs.
+This is when there is a deficiency of surface water and groundwater supply in a region, often as a result of less precipitation, excessive reliance on surface water for farming, energy, and other needs.
 Hydrological drought does not usually occur at the same time as meteorological drought.
 In a way, this decline in the quantity and quality of surface and sub-surface water is the effect of meteorological drought.

-This condition is when some supply of some goods and services such as energy, food and drinking water are reduced or threatened by changes in meteorological and hydrological conditions.
+This condition is when some supply of some goods and services such as energy, food, and drinking water is reduced or threatened by changes in meteorological and hydrological conditions.
 Sometimes it is even made worse by growing populations and excessive demands of such goods, to the point that it creates stress on the little water available.
 It takes a very long time for this kind of drought to get into full gear, and a long time to recover from it.